msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 But despite this all of my coworkers were really astounded by how hard I was studying and how fast I was progressing.
 My reading ability was quickly exceeding my listening and speaking ability.
 Everyone was impressed, except for myself.

 I felt a 3 year old, I couldn't express the ideas I wanted to express, I couldn't understand basic conversations between native speakers.
-I would say my speaking and understanding level was that of a toddler, probably even worst because toddlers pitch accents and pronunciation are really fucking awesome.
+If I had to say what my japanese level was at the time I would say my speaking and understanding level was that of a toddler, probably even worst because toddlers pitch accents and pronunciation are really fucking awesome.

 ## Stage 3 - JLPT N2 - the final frontier???
 (1 - 1.5 years)